History is the study of the past. Events occurring before the invention of writing systems are considered prehistory.

 Read More

-The American Civil War, Controversial Historical Event
+The American Civil War, A Controversial Historical Event

 Introduction Human history is marred with conflict and war.
-As humans have evolved so has warfare.
+As humans have evolved, so has warfare.
 If the earliest conflicts were for resources, the modern ones are based on ideologies.
 War is always surrounded by controversies and hidden agendas (Gates, 2022).
 Over the years, the United States has been a part of various battles and wars.
 However, one of the most decisive and controversial of these moments was the Civil

 Read More